Connect with others who understand.

 The Pros of Using Grapeseed Oil for Psoriasis

-Some people report that grapeseed oil helps their psoriasis quite a bit.
-One MyPsoriasisTeam member said, “I have been using grapeseed oil, and this has taken my scales to a point of none.”
+Some people living with psoriasis say grapeseed oil helps ease their symptoms.
+One MyPsoriasisTeam member shared, “I have been using grapeseed oil, and this has taken my scales to a point of none.”

 • Readily available, perhaps even in your local supermarket